SorenKK/FGTD/README.md

 If a match is found, the corresponding column in the final results table will be marked with a `1`, otherwise `0`.

 This binary system allows you to **easily filter** the papers or datasets that are most relevant to your research goals, directly from the final tabular output.

+Below the MeSH Terms section, you can define the **number of GEO pages** to scrape.
+The higher the number of pages, the more datasets and associated papers will be analyzed — but this also increases the overall processing time.

+Next, you can choose the **file format** for the **unfiltered output** (CSV or Excel), which will be automatically downloaded if you leave **"Yes"** selected in the *"Automatic download of unfiltered file?"* option.

+You also have the option to **remove empty columns** from the final output, helping to keep your results clean and focused.

+### Analysis Modes

+The final setting is the **analysis mode**:

+- **Normal Mode**: Only GSE entries that explicitly list a **PMID** (PubMed ID) are analyzed.
+  This makes the process faster — about **10% quicker** than Ultra Mode — and is ideal for large-scale queries.

+- **Ultra Mode**: Bypasses the PMID restriction by scraping **all available papers** linked to the query results.
+  This offers a more comprehensive analysis, but takes slightly longer to complete.

+Choose the mode based on the **depth vs speed** trade-off that suits your research.